 Some course providers, such as DAFNE, can provide materials to give to your employer about the benefits of going on a course.
 Your healthcare professional may also be able to write to your employer to support your case.

-If you are unable to take time off work, ask your healthcare professional about evening and weekend options, and check out the sources of informal learning and support listed below.
+If you are unable to take time off work, ask your healthcare professional about evening and weekend options, and check out the sources of informal & online learning and support listed below.